Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 `/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin`

+That's a list of directory locations separated by colons.
 So if you run a command, say `ls`, your shell will first look in `/usr/bin` for an executable file called `ls`, then if it doesn't find one it will look in `/bin`, and so on down the list until it either finds the file or runs out of places to look.

-To add to the path, you just replace the current setting with a new one:
+To add to the PATH, you just replace the current setting with a new one that includes the old one, plus the location you want to add:

 {% highlight bash %}
 # add a new path to the existing one